bg16-2009/quoriterm/README.md

-# quoriterm
+# Quoriterm
-A terminal based quoridor clone
+A terminal based quoridor clone made in go